nseddon/Phishing_versus_Legitimate_Sites/README.md

 ## Presentation
 * We presented our data and visualizations in GoogleSlides.
 * Google slides https://docs.google.com/presentation/d/1Tlc5y2ZqGBQr2aUP3seLvCaXqkYhqNN9U3v5q_ywOac/edit#slide=id.p

-## Database

-Our database is a combination of three tables with a total of 50 features, created in PgAdmin.
-The three tables were created in SQL, CSV files were imported, and a table schema was created for each.
-We used the Inner Join method to combine the tables, creating the final schema "ToLegit_ToPhish".
-We then pull through the database into our Python file to analyze.
-Finally, once we have analyzed our data, we will create new SQL tables using some of the data that we found that needed additional analysis.

 ## Dashboard
 Using Tableau we will be creating an interactive dashboard to present our data findings.